-Where does the current teaching of lawless grace fit in this picture.
+Where does the current teaching of lawless grace fit in this picture?
 Again, the answer is simple.
-It just does not fit.
+It does not fit.
 There is no way to make it fit.

 All the previous covenants of God insisted on righteous behavior.
 The new dispensation teaching ignores righteous behavior in favor of a “belief in Christ.”
 This really is Gnosticism, not Christianity.

 How long will it be before we realize that the current lawless grace teaching, and its attendant errors, are not of God?
 We have been deceived.
-We do not have a scriptural leg to stand on, as we see in the third chapter of the Book of First John.
+We do not have a scriptural leg to stand on, as we see in First John chapter three.

-It is time for a reformation of Christian thinking, a reformation as desperately needed as was true in the days of the Protestant Reformers.
+It is time for a reformation of Christian thinking.
+This new reformation is as desperately needed as was true in the days of the Protestant Reformers.
 There is no such thing as salvation by “faith alone,” as the Apostle James informed us.